 This is the best decision you will ever make!
 We want to encourage you in your next steps.
 You’ve started your journey and sometimes it is hard to know what to do next.

-- First, we want to encourage you to grab a fresh start kit from the Welcome Center in our main lobby.
-It has a bible, a fresh start book, and a bookmark to help with how to connect with God on a daily basis.
-You can get these kits at the Prayer Cove and our Welcome Center!
+- First, we want to encourage you to grab a Fresh Start kit from the Welcome Center in our main lobby.
+It has a bible and a Fresh Start book to help with how to connect with God on a daily basis.

-- Second, we encourage you to go to the Prayer Cove and invite someone on your journey.
-The enemy, the devil, wants to isolate you, try to distract you and make you think your decision doesn’t matter.
-Your decision matters! having people to pray with, talk to, ask questions, and just be there, is so important to growing in your relationship with Jesus.
+- Second, we encourage you to go to the Prayer Cove and invite someone on your journey with you.
+Our enemy, the devil, wants to isolate you, try to distract you and make you think your decision doesn’t matter.
+Your decision matters!
+Having people to pray with, talk to, ask questions of, and just be there with you is so important as you grow in your relationship with Jesus.

-- Do you need extra encouragement during the week? do you have more questions? do you need help or guidance? our Wednesday Night Prayer is the place to go.
-It’s every Wednesday at 7pm with Pastor Ben & Kelly.
+- Do you need extra encouragement during the week?
+Do you have more questions?
+Do you need help or guidance?
+Our Wednesday Night Prayer is the place to go.
+It’s every Wednesday at 7pm.

 Serve God's house by making an IMPACT!